jmward01/lmplay/README.md

 The structure of the project is designed for copy/paste/change, not to provide a stable prod library.
 Most of the training code has been extracted but the model has been left wide open.
 That being said, the training has been designed to be simple.
 No multi-gpu, multi-process, etc, so hopefully it is a very accessible project for other to try things in.

-A note of caution here, because this is a playground it really isn't designed to be usable as a library.
+A note of caution here, because this is a playground it the code here likely will change.
 That means that while you can import this in and use the classes, there is basically no guarantee that updates to this codebase won't badly break your code.
 Backward compatability is a very low priority compared to creating and comparing experiments.
+That being said, as results are posted I am trying to make `lmplay.modules` a one stop location to import useful, partially stable, classes.

 ## The experiments
 I have been playing with ideas 'on the side' for a while now and several show promise.
 The first one is something I call 'Unified Embeddings'.